 The purpose of collecting End User Personal Data is necessary to the purpose of optimizing Customer’s telecom expenses.
 End User Personal Data is provided by Customer or is otherwise accessed directly by vMOX to reconcile End User’s telecom usage with Customer’s telecom invoices, since Customer is responsible for End User’s telecom expenses. vMOX uses relevant Personal Data to determine if Customer, on behalf of the End User was invoiced properly and whether Customer’s costs can somehow be reduced based on an analysis of usage charges.
 For these purposes, Personal Data may include, personal contact information such as name, business address, mobile number, email address, business contact details, country of where End User may access vMOX portal, and other sensitive Personal Data.

 3.6 Security. vMOX secures Personal Data from unauthorized access, use or disclosure.
 When Personal Data is transmitted to other websites, it is protected through the use of encryption, such as the Secure Sockets Layer (SSL) protocol.

 3.7 Geographical location. vMOX’s data center that stores all collected information, whether Visitor, Partner, End User, Customer, is stored in secure hosting facilitates provided by Amazon Web Services located in the United States.
 No Personal Data is transmitted outside of the U.S, without the proper legal authorization documented by Data Processing Agreements. vMOX has a data processing agreement in place with Amazon Web Services, ensuring compliance with applicable law.
 All hosting is performed in accordance with the highest security regulations.

-3.8 Processing in the European Economic Area (EEA).
-As of May 25, 2018, the GDPR (the Regulations (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of Personal Data and on the free movement of such data) is the prevailing EU law, and vMOX’s processing will take place in accordance with the GDPR.
+3.8 Processing in the EEA and Switzerland.
+The GDPR (the Regulations (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of Personal Data and on the free movement of such data) is the prevailing EU law.